Crowdsourced Testing Guide with Best Crowd Testing Companies

 Crowdsourced Software Testing is one such form of testing where you are paid off for your testing capabilities.

-Crowdsourced Testing, also commonly known as Crowd Testing (referred as CT henceforth) or Crowd Sourcing is a unique way of involving crowd i.e. the real users/testers, into software testing under real-world conditions.
+Crowdsourced Testing, also commonly known as Crowd Testing (referred as CT henceforth) or Crowd Sourcing, is a unique way of involving crowd i.e. real users/testers, into software testing under real-world conditions.

-The name “Crowd” itself signifies its meaning.
-The crowd here refers to not just any individual but they are a group of individuals across the globe or selected few on the basis of their profile, professional background, qualification, devices on which they are able to test and other parameters.
+The name “Crowd” here refers not just to any individual but they are a group of individuals across the globe or a selected few on the basis of their profile, professional background, qualifications, devices on which they are able to test and other parameters.

 What is Crowdsourced or Crowd Testing